shalzz/shalzz.github.io/content/blog/form-over-function.md

 tags="capitalism, aesthetics, incentives, dharma, function over form, functionality, form over function"
 +++

-Contemplating on what defines a products value and worth?
+Contemplating on what defines a products value and its worth?

 For years, societies have inherently gauged a products value via the functionality and utility it provides to its user.